 We recommend providing realistic cost benchmarks based on your project scope, company size and industry.
 This allows you to demonstrate how the benefits of ERP outweigh the costs.
 In other words, what’s the ROI?

 Similarly, realistic timeframes help executives understand when they can realistically expect to recoup costs and see benefits realization.
-According to our 2020 ERP Report, companies take an average of seven months after go-live to recoup costs.

 When developing benchmarks, we don’t recommend relying on time and cost estimates from the ERP vendor alone.
 These estimates often do not include success factors, such as comprehensive organizational change management and business process management.